Get our exclusive report. Download the iSport360 Club Switching Report Here – For Club Admins, Rec Leaders and Coaches.

 Distractions During Drills

-When doing a typical warm up, as the season goes on, I love to add in distractions during practice.
-Some fun ideas that have helped is everything from throwing balls at players before they take a shot.
-Obsiously this won’t happen in a game but why not do something so unexpected to see if the players can handle it.
-In addition to tennis balls, which I use because they are soft and bouncy, I have used a siren or mega phone.
+When doing a typical warm-up, as the season goes on, I love to add in distractions during practice.
+One fun idea that has helped is throwing balls at players before they take a shot.
+Obviously this won’t happen in a game but why not do something completely unexpected to see if the players can handle it.
+In addition to tennis balls, which I use because they are soft and bouncy, I have used a siren or megaphone.

 Creating Chaos

-My practice plans start out as warm up and builds up to skill based drills, then small game play and then scrimmages.
-As we get into the middle of practice I love drills that are complex and doing fit in a ball goes to player 1, then player 2, etc. Creating a sense of chaos helps players figure things out on their own.
+My practice plans start out as a warm-up and builds up to skill-based drills, then small game play and end with scrimmages.
+As we get into the middle of practice I love drills that are complex and doing fit in a ball goes to player 1, then player 2, etc (this isn’t clear, not sure what you mean here).
+Creating a sense of chaos helps players figure things out on their own.

 An idea for practice if you coach an invasion sport is a build up where things change quickly.
 Start out with a 1v1, to a 2v1 to a 3v2 and so on.
 Depending on your sport and the number of players you have, you can modify it easily.

-Another idea is to do a make it take it, this helps with the mental part of the game.
-Quick thinking to switch gears those on defense and now attack, etc.
+Another idea is to do a make it, take it.
+This helps with the mental part of the game.
+It helps with quick thinking to switch gears for those on defense and now attack, etc.

 Game Play Pressure

 Create pressure in practice when you are doing game play.
-That pressure can come in the form of creating situations and players are down by 1 with 5 mins left in a game.
+That pressure can come in the form of creating situations such as players being down by 1 with 5 minutes left in a game.
 See the intensity increase when they know that they have a short period of time to try to tie up the score.
 The speed of play will increase.
 Doing this over and over again will help your team be ready when that situation arises.

 About iSport360: